JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 end
 ```

-This keeps all the intermediate code and calculations safely hidden away, and it's now possible to draw a Euclidean egg by calling `egg(r, :stroke)`, for example, where `r` is the required radius, and `:stroke` is one of the available actions.
+This keeps all the intermediate code and calculations safely hidden away, and it's now possible to draw a Euclidean egg by calling `egg(100, :stroke)`, for example, where `100` is the required radius, and `:stroke` is one of the available actions.

 (Of course, there's no error checking.
 This should be fixed if the function is to be used for any serious applications...!)